Business Community Involvement

 Giving back to help grow the BC tech sector

-I joined the BC Advantage Fund Board of Directors when it was first being launched in 2004-2005 and also sit on its Investment Review Committee.
+I joined the BC Advantage Fund Board of Directors when it was first being launched in 2004-2005 and also sat on its Investment Review Committee.
 This VCC fund is a leading supporter of the BC tech community via its early stage investments into local companies.
+After joining Mobidia as its CEO in early 2008, a fund investee, I resigned from the board to avoid a potential conflict of interest.
+I maintain my position as a mentor to the fund.
 See www.bcadvantagefunds.com for more information.

-I have been a proud member and financial supporter of the BC chapter of Social Venture Partners International since 2002 and have taken an active role by joining the grants committee for 2 granting cycles, getting directly involved with 2 different downtown Vancouver eastside community groups (women and children at risk), helping them write and present their request for funding to the grants committee and successfully securing the required funding.
+I was a member and financial supporter of the BC chapter of Social Venture Partners International from 2002 until 2007 and took an active role by joining the grants committee for 2 granting cycles, getting directly involved with 2 different downtown Vancouver eastside community groups (women and children at risk), helping them write and present their request for funding to the grants committee and successfully securing the required funding.

 I was invited to join the BC chapter of YPO in the spring of 2004.
 This is an excellent resource for CEOs of mid to large sized organizations (minimum 50 employees and US$10 million in revenues) with a worldwide network of almost 10,000 CEOs to connect and share business, family and personal experiences with.
 See www.ypo.org for more information.

-I am one of the few industry advisors on this committee that represents public company issuers - most of the other members are investment bankers, auditors or securities lawyers.
-The committee reviews existing and pending exchange rules for venture listed companies and provides feedback and recommendations to the exchange.
+I was one of the few industry advisors on this committee that represented public company issuers - most of the other members were investment bankers, auditors or securities lawyers.
+The committee reviewed existing and pending exchange rules for venture listed companies and provides feedback and recommendations to the exchange.
 See www.tsx.com for more information.

 Acetech (2002-2007)